Nutanix Glossary

 • Cost - Does it come with licensing fees, or is it built-in to the larger solution?

 • Ecosystem - Does it support a rich ecosystem?
 For example, does it support the most widely used guest operating systems?
 Microsoft, Suse, RedHat, Ubuntu, CentOS.
-Does it support leading enterprise apps and technologies such as Microsoft SQL Server, Exchange, SAP, Oracle, Citrix, Splunk, SAP, and VMware Horizon?
+Does it support leading enterprise apps and technologies such as Microsoft SQL Server, Microsoft Exchange, SAP, Oracle, Citrix, Splunk, and VMware Horizon?

-Related resources:
+Related articles:

 Explore our top resources